Son of M: Synopsis

-During the fight with the Inhumans, Unus the Untouchable loses control of his forcefield and suffocates himself to death, proving that the Terrigen Mists are unhealthy for non-Inhumans.
+The side effects of the Terrigen Mists kick in.
+Wicked unknowingly summoned the ghosts of her parents who taunted her until she told them go away.
+Freakshow got stuck in his giant monster form.
+During the fight with Karnak, Unus the Untouchable loses control of his forcefield which turned pink and suffocates himself to death, proving that the Terrigen Mists are unhealthy for non-Inhumans.
+Those affected by the Terrigen Mists were taken to the hospital by O*N*E where the effects wore off.
 The Inhumans demand the return of the Terrigen Crystals, but the US agents refuse, citing national security concerns.
 Much to their astonishment, Black Bolt responds by declaring war on the United States, and destroys their choppers.
 Pietro, Luna, and Lockjaw teleport to Pietro's California home.
 Pietro informs Luna that he still has enough Terrigen Crystals for him and Luna.
 He then instructs Lockjaw to take Luna back to Crystal.
 At the Fantastic Four's headquarters, Reed informs the Inhumans that the mutants have lost their powers again; the effect was only temporary.
 Furthermore, he severs ties with the Inhumans because of their declaration of war.
 In an epilogue, Pietro spends a long time exposing himself to the Terrigen Mists with no other sustenance, absorbing into himself their power to mutate others.
 He then jumps forward in time to the limit of his power, and sees the world aflame.
 Walking along a street, he decides to embrace rather than fight the future.
 He grabs someone off the street and mutates them with his hands, shining with shards of Terrigen.